farshed/wu/README.md

 Wu is licensed under GPL-3.0-or-later with Apache-2.0 components where marked.
 See [LICENSE-GPL](./LICENSE-GPL) and [LICENSE-APACHE](./LICENSE-APACHE).

-Wu is a derivative work of [Zed](https://github.com/zed-industries/zed), copyright Zed Industries, Inc., used under the same licenses.
-Wu is not affiliated with or endorsed by Zed Industries.
+Wu is a derivative work of [Zed](https://github.com/zed-industries/zed) and shares the same licenses.

 ## Acknowledgements